launchdarkly-labs/using-launchdarkly-in-nextjs/posts/using-feature-flags-in-nextjs.md

 ```

 This example will work on a NextJS site hosted through Vercel, the NextJS Node server, or as a statically generated site hosted on S3/CDN.

+The code behind this [example is available on Github](https://github.com/launchdarkly-labs/using-launchdarkly-in-nextjs).